glycerine/fisherexact/README.md

 returning p-values; typically you'll use the two-sided p-value by default.
 Technically this is a test of conditional independence, as the marginals of the table are fixed and conditioned on.
+What is a p-value?
+Something Fisher invented, that's what.
+More detail is outside the scope of this introduction, as p-values are famously subtle and hard to convey with both accuracy and brevity[5].

 The FET, like Pearson's Chi-squared test for categorical data, can be generalized to larger tables,